Fahadvonkazi/SimpleNote/docs/index.md

 nav_order: 0
 ---

-# SimpleNote
+## Introduction
+As part of the "Entwicklung von Web-Anwendungen" module, the project team was tasked with developing a web app.
+The team decided to create an application that allows users to easily take notes and organize their thoughts.
+Users can sort their ideas in books in pages after logging in.

+## Goals
+Our group aims to start the project early and work on it continuously.
+We aim to develop a fully functional web application with a user-friendly interface.
+Additionally, we want to learn and inspire each other in building and designing a website collaboratively.
+We aim to delve into Python intensively and learn more about it, although we both already have experience with it.
+Fahad wants to learn more about user interfaces, databases and working with API's.
+Ali also aims to gain more experience with Python.

+## Project Ideation
-Our idea is to create SimpleNote, a user-friendly web application that goes beyond basic notetaking.
-It seamlessly combines ease of use with powerful functionality, allowing users to capture thoughts, organize ideas, and manage information intuitively and effortlessly.
-Users can add, edit, and delete notes, employ simple text formatting, and uniquely, insert images directly into the flow of text.
-The application introduces a structured framework with books and pages, providing a versatile environment for brainstorming, creativity, and efficient knowledge documentation.
+Our idea is to create SimpleNote, a user-friendly note-taking web application.
+It combines ease of use with powerful functionality, allowing users to capture thoughts, organize ideas, and manage information.
+Users can add, edit, and delete notes and employ simple text formatting.
+The application introduces a framework with books and pages, providing an environment for brainstorming and knowledge documentation.

 ## Team members

 ### Fahad von Kazi

 About
-: I am an individual with diverse interests, including coding, fitness training, playing cellor, gardening, hiking, fishing and continuous learning.
+: I'm Fahad, and I have a range of interests that keep me busy, from sports and playing the cello to gardening, fishing, and always seeking new knowledge in various areas of life.
+During my free time, I enjoy diving into coding projects, particularly in Java and Python, where I find myself building web applications and exploring their potential.

 Matr.-Nr.
 : 77211864465